Am0rphous/Awesome/README.md

 - [Open-event-frontend](https://github.com/fossasia/open-event-frontend) - The frontend for the Open Event API Server
 - [Open-event-server](https://github.com/fossasia/open-event-server) - The Open Event Organizer Server to Manage Events http://open-event-api.herokuapp.com
 - [Raycast](https://github.com/raycast/script-commands) - Script Commands let you tailor Raycast to your needs.
 Think of them as little productivity boosts throughout your day. [www.raycast.com](https://www.raycast.com)
-- [RedShift](https://github.com/jonls/redshift) - Redshift adjusts the color temperature of your screen according to your surroundings.
 - [ToDoist](https://todoist.com) - "Organize it all"
 - [Touchégg](https://github.com/JoseExposito/touchegg) - Linux multi-touch gesture recognizer.
 Touchégg is an app that runs in the background and transform the gestures you make on your touchpad or touchscreen into visible actions in your desktop.
   - [Touché](https://github.com/JoseExposito/touche) - The desktop application to configure Touchégg.